-Log all data sections Enter Option: (L,N,S): S BP BP SYSPROG-PL SYSPROG-PL (L,N) L Logged (L,N) L Logged ENGLISH-TUTORIAL Log all data sections Enter Option: (L,N,S): L HOTEL Log all data sections Enter Option: (L,N,S): N SAVE.BED-CODES SAVE.BED-CODES SAVE.ROOMS Not Logged SAVE.ROOMS GUESTS GUESTS FEB Not Logged Not Logged Not Logged [and so on, listing all files in HOTEL files] DENAT BP BP Compulsory Not Logged ENGLISH ENGLISH UTILITY.MEGS UTILITY.MEGE Compulsory Not Logged Compulsory Not Logged SYSFILES Log all data sections Enter Option: (L,N,S): L BASIC-COMPILERS BASIC-COMPILERS CURSOR-DEFS CURSOR-DEFS Logged Logged [and so on, listing all files in SYSFILES, followed by list of all user accounts on the database]
+Log all data sections Enter Option: (L,N,S): S ΒP (L,N) L Logged ΒP SYSPROG-PL SYSPROG-PL (L,N) L Logged ENGLISH-TUTORIAL Log all data sections Enter Option: (L,N,S): L HOTEL Log all data sections Enter Option: (L,N,S): N SAVE.BED-CODES SAVE.BED-CODES Not Logged SAVE.ROOMS SAVE.ROOMS Not Logged GUESTS GUESTS Not Logged FEB Not Logged [and so on, listing all files in HOTEL files] DENAT ΒP ΒP Compulsory Not Logged ENGLISH ENGLISH Compulsory Not Logged UTILITY.MSGS Compulsory Not Logged UTILITY.MSGS SYSFILES Log all data sections Enter Option: (L,N,S): L BASIC-COMPILERS BASIC-COMPILERS Logged CURSOR-DEFS CURSOR-DEFS Logged [and so on, listing all files in SYSFILES, followed by list of all user accounts on the database]

-8.17 TL--START
+TL-START

 Purpose Used to start logging and activate FailSafe operation initially.
-Command class Catalogued DATA/BASIC program.
-Syntax TL-START {log-file} Syntax elements log-file The name of an empty clean log to lo to.
-This is omitted to enable Transaction Handling without logging Restrictions Use is restricted to SYSMAN on the primary database.
-TL-START can be used only when all other primary users are logged off.
-The clean logs used for both primary and secondary must be empty.
-Transaction holding without logging If a database is configured for 'no logging', TL-START is used without a clean log name to enable Transaction Handling.

-Error messages If logging is configured (using mklog) and you do not specify a clean log, TL-START displays: [CTL2206] You must specify a clean log file name with this command If you specify the name of a clean log which already has data in it, TL-START displays: [2108] Logfile logfile is not empty, use CLEAR-FILE The clean log used must be empty.
+Command Class Cataloged DATA/BASIC program.
+Syntax TL-START {lo g-file} Syntax Elements log-file The name of an empty clean log to log to.
+This is omitted to enable Transaction Handling without logging.
+Restrictions to SYSMAN on the primary database.
+TL-START can be used only when all ers are logged off.
+The clean logs used for both primary and secondary must Transaction Handling without Logging If a database is configured for 'no logging', TL-START is used without a clean log name to enable Transaction Handling.
+Error Messages If logging is configured (using mklog) and you do not specify a clean log, TL-START displays: [CTL2206] You must specify a clean log file name with this command If you specify the name of a clean log which already has data in it, TL-START displays: [2108] Logfile logfile is not empty, use CLEAR-FILE The clean log used must be empty.
 You can either clear a current log using CLEAR-FILE or create a new one using TL-CREATE-FILE.
-If you attempt to start logging within 5 minutes of executing a TL-STOP, TL-START responds with the error message.
-You can't do this when logging is in a state of switching/stopping This is because all committed transactions and independent update images sent to the 'old' clean log are retained in the raw log for 5 minutes after being transferred, to ensure that they have reached the clean log.
-Refer to Appendix A for a list of TL error messages.
+If you attempt to start logging within 5 minutes of executing a TL-STOP, TL-START responds with the error message You can't do this when logging is in a state of switching/stopping all committed transactions and independent update images sent to the 'old' ained in the raw log for 5 minutes after being transferred, to ensure that they e clean log.
+Refer to Append ix A for a list of TL error messages.

-8.18 TL--STATUS
+TL-STATUS

-Purpose Displays the status of logging on either the primary or secondary database (S option).
-Command class Catalogued DATA/BASIC program.
-Syntax TL-STATUS {options} Options L { n } Repeats (Loops) the TL-STATUS command every n seconds, where n is decimal.
-Type $CTRL+E$ or X to terminate the loop and return to TCL.
-If you do not specify the looping period (n seconds), the default is 3 seconds.
-S Shows the secondary status only. т Displays the status of the primary and a list of active transactions. w Shows the staus of the database after waiting for clean log switching to complete, at which point it also rings a bell.
+Purpose Displays the current status of logging on either the primary or secondary database (S option).
+Command Class Cataloged DATA/BASIC program Syntax TL-ST ATUS {(options} Options L { n } Repeats (Loops) the TL-STATUS command every n seconds, where n is decimal.
+Type CTRL+E or X to terminate the loop and return to TCL.
+If you do not specify the looping period (n seconds), the default is 3 seconds S Shows the secondary status only Т Displays the status of the primary and a list of active transactions.
+W Shows the staus of the database after waiting for clean log switching to complete, at which point it also rings a bell.
+Status Information Displayed complete, at which point it also rings a bell.